The Brexit deal. Is this the end? How does the new agreement impact your business and how do you comply with it? Is your Brexit strategy in place?

 Get updated on the protections obtained in the ratified Implementation Agreement, the main differences in the future trade agreement and more.

-No Brexit strategy in place?
+No post-Brexit strategy in place?
 You risk severe interruptions to your business and a corresponding loss of revenue.
-You need to be ready to do business with the UK under a new set of rules in less than a year, and failure to have the appropriate measures in place could be detrimental: major disruptions to your supply chain could occur due to goods being held up at the border, VAT and customs rules will change and you could face regulatory and compliance issues, particularly within highly regulated industries such as finance and pharmaceuticals.
+You need to be ready to do business with the UK under a new set of rules set out in the EU-UK TCA and the revised Irish Protocol.
+The failure to have the appropriate measures in place could be detrimental.
+With the need to lodge customs declarations and supplementary certifications, major disruptions to your supply chain could occur due to goods being held up at the border.
+In addition, the VAT and customs rules have changed under EU-UK TCA.
+Close attention needs to be paid to the rules of origin.
+With two separate legal regimes, you could face regulatory and compliance issues, particularly within highly regulated industries such as chemicals and pharmaceuticals.

-You could face immigration red tape with your workforce, loss of funding, increased pricing, and the list goes on.
-If you don’t have a Brexit strategy, your business could be at risk.
+You could face immigration red tape with your workforce, loss of funding, increased pricing, to mention just a couple of pitfalls.
+If you don’t have a post-Brexit strategy, your business could be at risk.

 Do you lack the time and/or resources to effectively implement your Brexit strategy?
 PwC’s managed services may be the solution.
 Our dedicated specialists work alongside you as part of your team, in whatever capacity you require: finance, tax, VAT, customs - we apply best practices throughout your Brexit transition and beyond, freeing up time for you to focus on your core business.